Islamic Revolutionary Guard Corps: Economic activity

-In September 2009, the Government of Iran sold 51% of the shares of the Telecommunication Company of Iran to the Mobin Trust Consortium (Etemad-e-Mobin), a group affiliated with the Guards, for the sum of $7.8 billion.
+In September 2009, the government of Iran sold 51% of the shares of the Telecommunication Company of Iran to the Mobin Trust Consortium (Etemad-e-Mobin), a group affiliated with the Guards, for $7.8 billion.
 This was the largest transaction on the Tehran Stock Exchange in history.
-IRGC also owns 45% participation in automotive Bahman Group and has a majority stake in Iran's naval giant SADRA through Khatam al-Anbia.
+IRGC also owns 45% participation in the automotive Bahman Group and has a majority stake in Iran's naval giant SADRA through Khatam al-Anbiya Construction Headquarters.

 The IRGC also exerts influence over bonyads, wealthy, non-governmental ostensibly charitable foundations controlled by key clerics.
-The pattern of revolutionary foundations mimics the style of informal and extralegal economic networks from the time of the Shah.
+The pattern of revolutionary foundations mimics the style of informal and extralegal economic networks from the time of the shah.
 Their development started in the early 1990s, gathered pace over the next decade, and accelerated even more with many lucrative no-bid contracts from the Ahmadinejad presidency.
 The IRGC exerts informal, but real, influence over many such organizations including: